Northland Waters background

 Following community consultation, Northland's district councils formed a cross-council elected members working group to explore collaboration options.

 The group included the mayor and two elected members from each council, and was reformed as the Elected Members Steering Group in December 2025 following local government elections.
-It is supported by council staff, the Department of Internal Affairs (DIA), and an independent adviser.
+It was supported by council staff, the Department of Internal Affairs (DIA), and an independent adviser.

 After evaluating the proposed options and community feedback from all districts, the group concluded that creating a Northland council-controlled organisation (CCO) would be the best way forward for the region.